codewithmmak/playwright-api-testing/README.md

 ## How to Run Test Locally
 * Go to the Project root directory and run command: `npm test`

+## How to Run Single Spec Locally
+* Go to the Project root directory and run command: `npx playwright test tests/01_post_static_data.spec.js`

 ## How to view default Playwright HTML report
 * Go to the Project root directory: `./playwright-report/index.html`